How do I install a new instance of Nodinite - Part 2?

 Step 15 Start Logging Service

-If you are installing a new instance of Nodinite, then a new Log Database is created by the Logging Service on the first start.
-This behaviour is by design to validate and test that the account for the Logging Service has sufficient rights to create new Log Databases.
+If you are installing a new instance of Nodinite, the Logging Service creates a new Log Database on the first start.
+This behaviour is designed to validate and test that the account for the Logging Service has sufficient rights to create new Log Databases.

-Click on the 'Start' button to start the Logging Service
+Click the 'Start' button to start the Logging Service

 When and if the Logging Service starts, information about the online Log Database presents on the page.
 This is either a new one or your updated old existing one.